How many types of Usher syndrome are there?

-Type 1 – causes profound deafness.
-Vision loss cause by retinitis pigmentosa (RP) may be noticed before the age of 10.
-Poor balance is often associated with Usher type 1, which causes delay in the age of sitting and walking.
-Many adults with Usher 1 communicate with sign language and identify as a culturally Deaf.
+Type 1 – causes profound deafness, Vision loss cause by retinitis pigmentosa (RP) may be noticed before the age of 10.
+Poor balance from birth is often associated with Usher type 1, which causes delays in sitting and walking.
 Children with Usher type 1 who receive cochlear implants at an early age usually communicate using speech and lip-reading.
+Many adults with Usher 1 communicate with sign language and identify as a culturally Deaf and/or DeafBlind.

 Type 3 – is the rarest form of Usher syndrome.
-It occurs with higher frequency in people of Ashkenazi Jewish and Finnish ancestry.
-Children usually have normal hearing and sight at birth, then develop hearing loss and RP in adolescence or later.
+It occurs with higher frequency in individuals of Ashkenazi Jewish and Finnish heritage.
+Children usually have normal hearing and vision at birth, then develop hearing loss and RP in adolescence or later.
 Hearing can deteriorate steadily over ten or fifteen years.
 Some with type 3 also experience balance problems.

-There are at least eleven different genetic types of Usher syndrome, as determined by the genes that are involved.
+There are at least eleven different genetic types of Usher syndrome.
 There are six different genes that cause Usher type 1, three that cause Usher type 2, and two that cause Usher type 3.
-One cannot determine the genetic type by clinical testing; DNA testing is the only reliable way of determining the true genetic type.
+DNA testing - usually with a simple blood test - is the only reliable way of determining the true genetic type.